xi-project/zf-boilerplate/README.md

 Acceptance tests run with `APPLICATION_ENV=testing`.
 They need a separate vhost and a separate database.
 The database can be configured in `application.ini`, but the vhost must be configured manually.

 Add a configuration like the following to Apache.
-(Eg. `/usr/local/zend/apache2/conf/extra/httpd-vhosts.conf` on Zend Server.)
+(Eg. `/usr/local/zend/apache2/conf/extra/httpd-vhosts.conf` on Zend Server.
+Note that the default port on Zend Server is 10088.)

     <VirtualHost *:80>
         ServerName NAME-OF-PROJECT.localhost